akshataPatil321/SatelliteGroundTrack/README.md

-# SatelliteGroundTrack
+# Satellite Ground Track
-Satellite Ground track extraction using Two Line Elements
+This project produces a 24-hour ground track spanning the Earth's surface using satellite ephemeris and almanac data.